chombo-discharge/chombo-discharge/Docs/Sphinx/source/Applications/ItoKMC.rst

    \gamma \xrightarrow{\xi} A + B + \ldots,

 where :math:`\xi` is the photo-reaction efficiency, i.e. the probability that the photon :math:`\gamma` causes a reaction when it is absorbed on the mesh.
-Currently, photons can only be generated through *plasma reactions*, see :ref:`Chap:ItoKMCPlasmaReaction`, and we do not permit reactions between the photon and plasma species, i.e. reactions of the type :math:`\gamma + A\rightarrow\varnothing` are not permitted.
+Currently, photons can only be generated through *plasma reactions*, see :ref:`Chap:ItoKMCPlasmaReaction`, and we do not permit reactions between the photon and plasma species.

 .. important::